OpenMage/magento-lts/docs/DDEV.md

 xdebug.start_with_request=trigger
 ```

-## Accessing the Database in PhpStorm
+## Accessing the database in PhpStorm

 Please note that DDEV changes the port numbers on every restart.
 If you want to access the database in PHPStorm you must set up a fixed port.
 Edit the file `.ddev/config.yaml` and insert the following line